 - Advisors help you sequence courses correctly for an "on time" graduation.
-Ultimately, it is a student's responsibility to ensure they have met all prerequisites before enrolling in a class. - A prerequisite is a course or other preparation that must be completed before enrollment in another course.
-All prerequisites are included in catalog course descriptions. - Students who have not met prerequisites will not be allowed to remain in a course. - Once classes begin, students often have few, if any, options for adding a different course, which can be an issue for financial aid.
+Ultimately, it is a student's responsibility to ensure they have met all prerequisites before enrolling in a class. - A prerequisite is a course or other preparation that must be successfully completed before enrollment in another course.
+All prerequisites are included in catalog course descriptions. - Students that lack prerequisites for a course are not allowed to remain in the course. - Once classes begin, students often have few, if any, options for adding a different course, which can be an issue for financial aid.